sehmaschine/django-filebrowser/docs/caching.rst

 What is Cached
 ==============

-Complete file listings (``base.FileListing`` objects) of selected directories.
+FileBrowser will cache a complete file listings (``base.FileListing`` objects) of selected directories.
 A file listing of a particular directory contains a list of ``base.FileObject`` objects, each with detail information about files from that directory.

-A *timestamp* marking the creation of a listing is associated with each cache entry (i.e., with each stored ``FileListing`` object).
+A *timestamp* marking the creation/modification of a listing is associated with each cache entry (i.e., with each stored ``FileListing`` object).

 Cache Updates
 =============

-A cached listing of particular directory is considered fresh if the creation time of the listing is newer (bigger) than the modification time of that directory.
+A cached listing of particular directory is considered fresh if the creation/modification time of the listing is more recent than the modification time of that directory.
 This way, it is possible to use FTP clients alongside FileBrowser without running into inconsistencies.

-FileBrowser rebuilds the cached listings from scratch whenever it detects that a listing's timestamp is older than the modification time of an associated directory.
+FileBrowser rebuilds a cached listing from scratch whenever it detects that the listing's timestamp is older than the modification time of an associated directory.
 Any actions on files that a user excutes via FileBrowser (upload, renaming, etc.) are automatically reflected in the cached data and timestamps are updated accordingly (i.e., the cache is kept up-to-date without the need of rebuilding it from scratch).

 How it is Cached